-The Connecticut Commission on Culture and Tourism (CCT) is pleased to offer two capital improvement grant-in-aid programs that recognize the importance of the state's historic and cultural assets and their role in enhancing the quality of life for Connecticut's citizens and the states economic vitality.
+The Connecticut Commission on Culture and Tourism (CCT) is pleased to offer the Historic Restoration Fund (HRF) and Cultural Capital Grant (CCG) Program: two capital improvement grant-in-aid programs that recognize the importance of the state's historic and cultural assets and their role in enhancing the quality of life for Connecticut's citizens and the state's economic vitality.
 Applicants can apply for only one capital program per property per year.

 Applicants must have successfully completed any previous CIP projects prior to submitting another CIP application.
+Please find the grant application and guidelines for the HRF below.